Some meetings definitely could have been emails. However, others simply have to happen.

 Phrases for sharing your perspective in a meeting

-However, not speaking up in meetings can be hurtful both for the transparency of your team’s communication and your own career growth
+However, not speaking up in meetings can be hurtful both for the transparency of your team’s communication and your own career growth.

 Phrases for sharing your opinion

-Whether you are the only expert on the discussed topic or you’d just like to share your ideas before a decision is made, it’s only proper to carefully pick what you’ll say before speaking your mind.
+Whether you are the only expert on the discussed topic or you’d just like to share your ideas before a decision is made, it’s only reasonable to carefully pick what you’ll say before speaking your mind.

 Wait for the right moment, and then use one of the following phrases to get everyone’s attention and share your opinion.